 - A. A bottomless sand filter is a special case of an above grade gravel and sand-lined drain field.
 The process requires intermittent application of wastewater that allows an unsaturated downward flow through a filter media of an ASTM C-33 sand.
 The purpose of the sand filter is to pretreat the effluent and improve wastewater quality.
-The use of bottomless sand filters are adequate to allow substantial repairs and renovations to existing residences, provided there is no increase in the volume of sewage discharged. - B. The site criteria for bottomless sand filter OWTS includes the following - 1.
+The use of bottomless sand filters are adequate to allow substantial repairs and renovations to existing residences, provided there is no increase in the volume of sewage discharged. - B. The site criteria for bottomless sand filter OWTS includes the following: - 1.
 The sand filter will serve an existing structure located on the 100 year flood plain; and - 2.
 The sand filter will be located at least 100 feet from the summertime banks of the waterway; and - 3.
 The sand filter will be located on deep, well drained soils without elevated winter time water table levels and will meet all other setback requirements. - 4.
-Under these conditions, a reduction or elimination of replacement area may be permissible. - C. The design criteria for bottomless sand filter OWTS includes the following

-- 1. The design of bottomless sand filters is based on the April, 1999 Washington State Department of Health publication "Sand Lined Trench Systems." - 2.
+Under these conditions, a reduction or elimination of replacement area may be permissible. - C. The design criteria for bottomless sand filter OWTS includes the following: - 1.
+The design of bottomless sand filters is based on the April, 1999 Washington State Department of Health publication "Sand Lined Trench Systems." - 2.
 A support structure shall: - a.
-Be designed and built so that the top of the liner is at least six inches above natural grade. - b.
+Be designed and built so that the top of the liner is at least 6 inches above natural grade. - b.
 On sloping sites a surface water diversion must be excavated upslope of the sand filter at the top of the sand filter backfill material. - c.
 The containment vessel must be designed by a qualified engineer and have a support foundation to prevent vertical and horizontal movement of the vessel. - 3.
 The bottomless sand filter must be installed into a minimum of 6 inches of native undisturbed soils and consist of the following components: - a.
-24 inches of ASTM C-33 sand filter media, as determined by ASTM D-136 and C-177. - b.
-A distribution bed consisting of 6 to 12 inches of gravel bed with pipe. - c.
-An approved geo-textile followed by 6-12 inches of earth backfill. - 4.
-Effluent distribution from the sump to the sand filter shall be - a.
+24 inches of ASTM C-33 sand filter media, as determined by ASTM D-136 and C-177; - b.
+A distribution bed consisting of 6 to 12 inches of gravel bed with pipe; - c.
+An approved geo-textile followed by 6 to12 inches of earth backfill. - 4.
+Effluent distribution from the sump to the sand filter shall be: - a.
 Pressure transport.
 Manifold, lateral piping and fittings must be at minimum Schedule 40 PVC. - b.
 Pressure transport piping shall be solvent welded.
-All joints in the manifold piping, lateral piping, and fittings must be solvent welded and watertight. - c.
-A gate valve and check valve must be placed on the pressure transport pipe, in or near the sump tank, as appropriate. - d.
-Pressure lateral distribution piping and fittings must be a minimum of 1inch in diameter. - e.
-Pressure manifold and transport piping must be a minimum of 2 inches in diameter. - f.
-Hydraulic orifice discharge shall be a minimum of 60 inches for upward discharge.
-Orifices shall have a protective shield. - g.
-Orifices must have a minimum 1/8 inch diameter and be placed a maximum distance of 30 inches apart. - h.
-Ends of the lateral distribution piping must be connected with a blow off riser for cleaning and inspecting.
-The riser shall extend to the ground surface and have a threaded cap. - i.
-The distribution lateral shall have 6"-12" of gravel beneath the pipe (residential and commercial respectively), 2 inches of gravel above the pipe and be covered with an approved geo-textile filter prior to placement of 6-12 inches of soil cover.
+All joints in the manifold piping, lateral piping, and fittings must be solvent welded and watertight.